LONDON SURVIVES END-OF-YEAR BLITZ

 The December 29th airstrike on the British capital completely torched London’s City District, or “Square Mile,” where much of the nation’s financial trading and business transactions were carried out.
 The late-December airstrike by 136 bombers, described as the second “Great Fire of London” by a U.S. reporter cabling an account back to his office (the original Great Fire dated to 1666), was part of the Luftwaffe’s sustained strategic bombing campaign of Great Britain and Northern Ireland, which the British public dubbed the Blitz (September 7, 1940, to May 10, 1941).
 The Blitz (shorthand for the German Blitzkrieg, “lightning war”) was Adolf Hitler’s punishment for Britain’s refusal to surrender their island to him during the Battle of Britain.
 For 57 nights straight (September 7 to November 2, 1941), 200 or more German bombers dropped high-explosive and incendiary bombs on London.

 Across the nation many civilian and industrial targets faced similar onslaughts—Liverpool, Cardiff, Bristol, Manchester, Belfast, Coventry, and Glasgow to name a few.
-More than one million London residences were destroyed or damaged, and more than 40,000 civilians were killed, almost half of them in London alone.
+More than a million London residences were destroyed or damaged and more than 40,000 civilians killed, almost half of them in London alone.
 (British urban dead would number over 60,000 when the war ended in May 1945.)
-During eight bleak months of being pounded from the air Great Britain stood alone and defiant.
+During 8 bleak months of being pounded from the air Great Britain stood alone and defiant.
 Not until December 11, 1941, would the United States enter the war on the side of Britain, and that was nearly a year away.

 The Blitz never achieved its intended goals of either demoralizing British political and military leaders into capitulation or significantly damaging the country’s economy to continue the war.
 Roosevelt’s December 29 appeal, memorable for its line that the U.S. must become the “arsenal of democracy” for the nations standing up to Nazi Germany, Fascist Italy, and Imperial Japan, was realized in the Lend-Lease Program, which kicked off in March 1941.
 The first delivery of supplies reached to the beleaguered British Isles in mid-year.
 (Food was the largest single category in 1941.)
 By the time the last of the Luftwaffe’s bombs had fallen on London on May 10, 1941, in a particularly savage climax to the Blitz (507 aircraft dropped 711 tons of bombs, killing or wounding more than 3,000 people), the threatened cross-channel amphibious invasion of England (Operation Sea Lion) had passed.
 Hitler’s attention now shifted to the east, to the Soviet Union.
 His strategic gamble to annihilate his opponent in the east in one massive battle, Operation Barbarossa, which appeared so promising when initially launched, had the most grievous consequences when his yearlong winning streak broke.